The best gimbals in 2023

 • Can’t swap in extra batteries

 In many ways, it’s almost more accurate to call this a camera with an attached gimbal rather than a gimbal with an attached camera.
 But no matter how you slice it, DJI’s Pocket 2 is a fun and functional kit for anyone who wants to shoot stable videos.
-The camera packs a 1/1.7-inch CMOS sensor and a fast, f/1.8 lens with a 20mm equivalent of view.
+The camera packs a 1/1.7-inch CMOS sensor and a fast, f/1.8 lens with a 20mm equivalent field of view.
 It shoots in 4K DCI—3840 x 2160—as well as 2.7K and full HD, all at 24/25/30/48/50/60 frames-per-second.
 In addition, you can shoot slow-motion video in HD resolution up to 240fps.
 All that fits in a small package, making it especially ideal for those who want to make videos of their travels.

 Different shooting modes include HDR video for a wider dynamic range, timelapse, motionlapse, and hyperlapse.
 The unit includes two built-in microphones and records everything to microSD cards.
 Also, the Pocket 2 has a tracking mode to follow people’s faces, and a selfie mode does the same after flipping the camera around to face the operator.
 These modes make it an excellent tool for vloggers.
 And at only 4.1 ounces and 4.9 inches tall, it’s easy to take this camera and gimbal system wherever you roam.